ChenZhu-Xie/generate.cif/README.md

 2. The approximate order of the call chain is .py files starting with "d <-- c <-- b <-- a <-- fun".

 ## History
-* This repo 👉 [generate.cif](https://github.com/ChenZhu-Xie/generate.cif) was mainly maintained during
+* This project 👉 [generate.cif](https://github.com/ChenZhu-Xie/generate.cif) was mainly maintained during
     * (World time) 2021.08 - 2022.11
     * (Personal stage) summer vacation in the second semester - the fifth semester (of postgraduate studies)
     * (Personal stage) the (0.9 - 2.2) / 5.0 year of PhD Program